What insurance do carpenters and joiners need

 Tool and contract works cover

-So you’ve protected the people involved in your work and safeguarded your business financially against compensation awarded as a result of an accident.
-Next you should consider the tools you use on a daily basis and how you would cope if they were damaged or stolen.
+As a joiner or carpenter, safeguarding your tools is an essential protection for your insurance cover.
 Depending on the nature of your work, you may use hand tools, power tools, or even larger plant and machinery to complete the job in hand.
 Tool cover and contract works cover can offer protection for the equipment you use as well as hired in plant and machinery to minimise disruption to your business should something happen.
 Tool cover is designed to protect a small amount of tools with limits typically offered up to a few thousand pounds, but sometimes this just isn’t enough.
 Contract works cover is generally more comprehensive than tool cover, and is offered by most insurers for those looking for higher levels of tool cover.
 It can include temporary buildings and hired in plant and is generally aimed at those undertaking larger contracts and projects.

 The final consideration when buying your insurance is the need to protect against legal action that may be brought against you or in the event that you need to pursue legal action against someone else in relation to your business.
 Many insurers will typically include this cover as standard, so be sure to check and consider your options.
 Typically this will cover a number of defined events, including criminal prosecution, tax and VAT disputes and contract disputes as well.